 “It was the best of times, it was the worst of times.”

 —Charles Dickens, A Tale of Two Cities

-I’m sure the above-mentioned quote is appearing everywhere.
-That’s only because it has never been more true and I’ll use it anyway.
+I’m sure the above quote is appearing online everywhere.
+This is only due to the fact that the COVID-19 virus has made this saying especially relevant.
+I’ll use it anyway.

 * * *

 As did many others around the world, on the first night of Passover, our family celebrated our first online Seder.
 The 5 PM EST login time on Zoom had been agreed upon earlier in the day and everyone showed up promptly, except Lily.
 Where could she be?
 As the minutes ticked by, I began to worry that Henry and Otto, sitting so nicely at the table, were going to lose patience and get antsy.
 In a coordinated effort, I began texting her while David tried calling.
 No response.
 Then, Ben, with his own inimitable way of thinking, got the bright idea to check her Instagram.
 Sure enough!
 Turning his phone to display the evidence, there was Lily singing and strumming a new song uploaded just a few seconds before.
 Moments later, she beamed in on our screen.
 There was a momentary pause as we all had a look at each other.
 Four little windows: Max and Megan with the grandkids, Ben in LA, Lily in Brooklyn and Sam, Dave and me and I thought to myself, “These are the good times.”